LibAtem/AtemProxy/README.md

 The primary focus is to support 8.0+ fully.
 Older versions may work, but are no longer recommended.
 7.2 should work pretty well, but is not feature complete.

-Currently, 8.0.0 - 8.5.3 should work fully.
+Currently, 8.0.0 - 8.6.4 should work fully.
 Newer firmware may work, but could have issues with clients connecting after it has been running for a while.

 ### Download

-When it is ready
+Check the releases tab

 ### Usage
 Coming soon